PadmanabhanSaravanan/SQL-Server/README.md

 A hierarchical model represents the data in a tree-like structure in which there is a single parent for each record.

 ![img Hierarchical](image/hierarchical.png)

+The IBM Information Management System (IMS) and RDM Mobile

 ### What is SQL Server